TheLancashireman/davros/README.md

 ### Davros-3

 An embedded OS with memory protection.
-Under development.
+More full-featured than davroska.

+Forever under development ;-)

+For details, look in the [davros-3](davros-3/) directory.

 Works on:
-* Raspberry Pi zero
+* Raspberry Pi zero.
+Should also work on the old model A and B boards.

-### What's here?
+* Should work on the pi3 with a little effort.

+## Contents

-* davroska/ - a tiny OS similar to OSEK
+* davroska/ - see above
-* davros-3/ - the beginnings of an embedded OS with memory protection
+* davros-3/ - see above
 * devices/ - header files and drivers for devices.
 Used by all davros flavours
 * lib/ - some library headers and code.
 Used by all davros flavours
 * demos/ - some demo code to show you how it works